 supply of low-priced human insulin to least developed countries and

 other low-income countries as well as to organisations providing

 relief in humanitarian settings.
 Under this commitment, we provide

 human insulin in vials at a guaranteed ceiling price.
-The
+From 1 August

-countries as defined by the World Bank.
-This means that a total of
+low-income countries as defined by the World Bank and middle-income

-78 countries, home of 124 million people with diabetes1,
+coverage.
+These countries are home to 124 million people with

 - Challenges in the supply chain may entail

 high price mark-ups and can thus hinder people with diabetes from